WillStaniforth/Wine-Isles/Regions/Secinia Abyssal/Devil's Cay.md

 An unusual island to the south-west of Secinia Abyssal, Devil's Cay is locked in a perpetual winter.
-In the caverns beneath the island, an ice devi by the name of Bavrazi is bound, straining for freedom.
+In the caverns beneath the island, an ice devil by the name of Bavrazi is bound, straining for freedom.

 Bavrazi is bound by contract to protect the treasure of Evelina Silver-Teeth, and must try her hardest to slay any who would take it.